Loading...

 Ian Beeby, Barrister

-An overview of the position regarding age assessment in the absence of documentary evidence.
-This refers to the consultations run by the ICO and others to see whether data controllers can determine the age of a data subject by some form of assessment that does not include documentary evidence - so for children.
-This is important because large tech organisations desperately want to serve children, children want the service (they say) and the law suggests that the data controller has to be satisfied that the child is over the minimum age or that valid parental consent has been given.
+This session provides an overview of the position regarding age assessment in the absence of documentary evidence.
+This relates to the consultations conducted by the ICO and other bodies to explore whether data controllers can determine the age of a data subject through some form of assessment that does not include documentary evidence, specifically for children.
+This is important because large tech organisations are eager to serve children, children want the service (or so they claim), and the law suggests that data controllers must be satisfied that the child is over the minimum age or that valid parental consent has been given.

 Afternoon break